Azure/appservice-landing-zone-accelerator/README.md

 # App Service Landing Zone Accelerator

-This is a repository ([aka.ms/EnterpriseScale-AppService](https://aka.ms/EnterpriseScale-AppService)) that contains both enteprrise architecture (proven recommendations and considerations across both multi-tenant and App Service Environment use cases) and reference implementaion (deployable artifacts for a common implementation).
+This is a repository ([aka.ms/EnterpriseScale-AppService](https://aka.ms/EnterpriseScale-AppService)) that contains both enterprise architecture (proven recommendations and considerations across both multi-tenant and App Service Environment use cases) and reference implementation (deployable artifacts for a common implementation).

 ## Enterprise-Scale Architecture
 The enterprise architecture is broken down into six different design areas, where you can find the links to each at: